-Future and Form is the flagship project celebrating 50 years of Creative Writing at UEA and is generously supported by Arts Council England.
-It brings together UEA Creative Writing alumni Ayòbámi Adébáyò, Mona Arshi, Tash Aw, Imogen Hermes Gowar, Mitch Johnson and James McDermott with UEA faculty, creative technologists, cultural organisations and schools, to explore the relationship between contemporary literature, creative technology and space, resulting in a series of virtual and physical installations and exhibitions.
-In this very special event, we will hear from five of the associated UEA alumni, and the project’s Executive Producer, Tim Wright, as they discuss this highly innovative and exciting landmark project.
-Project lead and Director of Creative Writing, Henry Sutton, will chair the event.
+Future and Form was the flagship project celebrating 50 years of Creative Writing at UEA and was generously supported by Arts Council England.
+It brought together UEA Creative Writing alumni Ayòbámi Adébáyò, Mona Arshi, Tash Aw, Imogen Hermes Gowar, Mitch Johnson and James McDermott with UEA faculty, creative technologists, cultural organisations and schools, to explore the relationship between contemporary literature, creative technology and space, resulting in a series of virtual and physical installations and exhibitions.
+In this very special event, we heard from five of the associated UEA alumni, and the project’s Executive Producer, Tim Wright, as they discussed this highly innovative and exciting landmark project.
+Project lead and Director of Creative Writing, Henry Sutton, chaired the event.

 Find out more about Future and Form here: futureandform.net

 COVID19: Due to current health circumstances, this event will take place virtually.

 Ayọ̀bámi is a graduate of UEA’s MA in Creative Writing where she was awarded an international bursary for creative writing.
 In 2017, she won The Future Awards Africa Prize for Arts and Culture.
 Her debut novel, Stay With Me, was shortlisted for the Women’s Prize for Fiction and the Wellcome Book Prize and was named a Notable Book of the Year by The New York Times and a Best Book of the Year by The Guardian, The Economist and The Wall Street Journal.
 Ayọ̀bámi was born in Lagos, Nigeria.